 Featuring expert advice from

-Steve Strong, Campus Director – Phoenix Campus, Southwest Truck Driver Training
+Steve Strong, Vice President, Southwest Truck Driver Training

 With a nationwide truck driver shortage of 80,000 drivers—potentially surging to 160,000 by 2030 if current trends continue—it should be cake to get a truck driving job, right?
 Not necessarily.
 While many trucking carriers are having a hard time finding qualified employees, most are still looking for drivers that are a good culture fit in addition to having the necessary driving skills.

 What does this mean for drivers searching for work?
 No matter what type of truck driving job you’re applying for, it’s important to put your best foot forward.
 Here’s how to prepare for a truck driver job interview, with expert advice from Steve Strong, Director of SWTDT’s Phoenix campus, and Elizabeth Bua, Career Service Coordinator.